 When families want to pass the business on to their children or relatives, the right structure is critical.
-Families with extensive business interests and many family and want to transfer ownership to one or more of the next generation; or they are keen to sell the business but still pass the wealth on to their children; or they want to sell to fund their retirement years.
+Families with extensive business interests and many family members should consider formalising their arrangements using the following means:

 - The development of a shared 'vision' and plan for the family business. - The creation of a family council as a forum for family members to develop, communicate and direct business, investment and social decisions for the wider family.
 This should be supported by a family constitution, to reflect how family members should interact with each other and with the wider community. - The establishment of a board of directors to develop policies around how best to make strategic investments, in accordance with the collective interest of the family council. - Holding regular family meetings, retreats and forums, to deal with issues openly and effectively. - Developing agreed, transparent succession and leadership transition plans for the business.